diShine-digital-agency/info/README.md

 ## 🚀 Welcome to Our Digital Innovation Hub

-Welcome to the official GitHub organization of **diShine Digital Agency**.
+Welcome to the official GitHub of **diShine Digital Agency**.
 Based in Milan, Italy, but operating globally, we are a creative tech agency dedicated to helping businesses and individuals navigate the complexities of the digital era.

 What started as a simple repository to share lists of tools has evolved into a comprehensive open-source hub.
 Today, this GitHub is a place where we share the tools — modified and polished for public use — that have already improved our own workflows and those of our clients.